Melody-Lisa/into-the-woods/README.md

 ### Strategy

-This project was inspired by my interest in RPG style gaming and storytelling.
-The goal is to create an interactive and user-friendly choose your own adventure demo.
+This project was built as a milestone project on my Diploma in Web Application Development with [Code Institute](https://codeinstitute.net/) as a learning tool for interactive frontend development and my first project using JavaScript and so there was no specific client.
+However, in order to create a more professional product I treated it as a real-world application inspired by my own interest in RPG style gaming and storytelling.
+The goal was to create an interactive and user-friendly choose your own adventure demo for anyone who enjoys a good story and a bit of spooky fun.

 #### User Goals